This image was taken by the Hubble Space Telescope.

 You might also be interested in:

 Gioavanni Schiaparelli was an Italian astronomer who lived between 1835-1910.
-He observed patterned straight lines on the surface of Mars, and called them "canali", Italian for channels.
-Unfortunately,...more
+He noticed that there were straight lines on the surface of planet Mars which formed a pattern, and called them canals.
+This...more

 The Viking missions to Mars were part of a series of U.S. efforts to explore and better understand the red planet.
-Each spacecraft consisted of an orbiter and lander.
-The landers were sterilized before...more
+Each of the two Viking spacecrafts consisted of an orbiter and lander.
+The landers were...more

 The atmosphere of Mars is much thinner than that of Earth, with a surface pressure averaging 1/100th that at the surface of the Earth.
 Surface temperatures range from -113oC at the winter pole to 0oC...more